cloudfoundry/stratos/docs/status_updates.md

 - Responding to community issues.
 There's been an increase in use and some great contributions.
 - Fixing older, but still valid, issues that haven't quite been important to address at the time.

+In addition we’ve created a short (a few minutes) survey to get a better idea how the community plan to use Stratos.
+Answers and feedback will directly impact the direction we take Stratos, so the quicker we have responses the quicker we can act on them.
+Follow this link to start answering https://www.surveymonkey.com/r/2L8XWST

 ## 27 July 2018

 The main news this week is that we have released a first version of Stratos 2.0.